 Winning the Champions League is widely regarded as the pinnacle of excellence in European club football.
-The competition draws together some of the biggest clubs in Europe and in such many of the greatest managers in the game.
+The competition draws the biggest clubs in Europe, and in turn many of the greatest managers in the game.
 Since the 1992/93 season, when the European Cup transformed into the Champions League, no club has won twice a row, highlighting the extremely competitive nature of the elite competition.

 Since the European Cup was born in 1956 a total of 38 managers have experienced success, winning a combined 57 titles.
 The legendary Bob Paisley remains the only manager to have won the competition three times, achieved while in charge of Liverpool during a five year period (1977, 1978, 1981).
 Meanwhile 17 managers have won the Champions League twice, with both Sir Alex Ferguson and Miguel Munoz also finishing as runners-up on two occasions.